Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-Why Comment Sections Became Commonplace in the First Place
+Why the Comment Sections Became Big

 Websites have solicited comments for a long time.
-Comments were seen as SEO gold because they were free content that could add barely related keywords without affecting your keyword density.
+Comments were seen as SEO gold, because they were free content that could add barely related keywords without affecting your keyword density.
 A constant stream of comments shows new visitors that the website is relevant and popular, while the comments can cause the search engines to see the site as updated without any work on the web admin’s part.

 You could try to improve the conversational SEO of a comments section by asking visitors for their questions.
 And you’d gain valuable leads on useful new content for voice SEO by recording the questions of readers and answering them on whole new pages.
 When people answer each other’s questions, the site can even learn a thing or two from the user community that could be incorporated in future official content.

 Comments that are bad for your SEO take moderation to remove, and spam bots make this an uphill battle for some sites, so some take the easiest route and remove the comments section altogether.
 It is certainly less work for the administrator than requiring every comment to require an editor’s approval.

 Comments sections are prone to spambots that paste totally unrelated links, and even with moderation, if you don’t work fast enough, these bad links can hurt your site’s rankings with search engines.
 No following comment links reduces the negative value of those links, but the placement of comment spam on your site can still look bad to readers.